Key Provisions Under the Affordable Care Act for Employers with 50 or More Employees

 - Employer Shared Responsibility Provisions

-Beginning in 2015, employers with 50 or more full-time/full-time equivalent employees that do not offer affordable health insurance that provides minimum value to their full-time employees (and dependents) may be required to pay an assessment if at least one of their full-time employees is certified to receive a premium tax credit in an individual health insurance Marketplace.
+Beginning in 2015, those employers with 100 or more full-time or full-time equivalent employees who do not offer affordable health insurance that provides minimum value to their full-time employees (and dependents) may be required to pay an assessment if at least one of their full-time employees is certified to receive a premium tax credit in the individual Health Insurance Marketplace.
 A full-time employee is one who is employed an average of at least 30 hours per week.
 For employers with 50-99 full time/full-time equivalent employees, these rules will not apply until 2016 provided employers of this size meet certain certification requirements.
 The assessment, known as Employer Shared Responsibility, will offset part of the cost of the Marketplace premium tax credits.
-Treasury recently issued transitional relief to employers covered by these rules indicating that no shared responsibility payments will apply until 2015.
-You can refer to the Proposed Regulations for more information about these provisions.
-To determine if you have 50 or more full-time or full-time equivalent employees and are therefore covered by the Employer Shared Responsibility rules, click here.
+In February 2014, the U.S. Department of Treasury issued the Final Rules for Employer Shared Responsibility.
+Treasury provided transitional relief for businesses for 2015 and information on those transitional rules can be found here.
+To determine the number of full-time or full-time equivalent employees your business has, click here .